 An architect was “impressed” with promotional materials from a green product manufacturer and the owner agreed to use it on the project.
 However, the product was not readily in stock and project delays ensued.
 The owner sued the architect on the grounds that the delays stemmed from its failure to inform the owner that delayed delivery was possibility; and

-A variety of other claims involving guarantees of indoor air quality levels, a cork flooring system specification that nevertheless resulted in water retention and a subsequent mold problem, and a dispute over responsibility for the recycling of construction debris as mandated by the local municipality.
+A variety of other claims involving guarantees of indoor air quality levels, a cork flooring system specification that nevertheless resulted in water retention and a subsequent mold problem with the need to get in tough with the power washer in Texas 310 E Davis St #199, Conroe, TX 77301, in order to remove all the impurities that were causing the mold, and a dispute over responsibility for the recycling of construction debris as mandated by the local municipality.

 Green business risks are real but largely unexplored.
 What strikes me is that these are actual claims that architects have tendered to their insurance carriers, not pontification from some legal scholar.
 While we’re still waiting for a court to issue an opinion arising out of a green litigation, it’s clear that design professionals- and indeed all construction project stakeholders- must consider all of a green project’s ramifications when negotiating their contracts or even weighing whether to participate on the job in the first place.
 For example, Musica recommends that design professionals carefully specify sustainable products by demanding technical data from manufacturers- not promotional materials- and keep their clients informed of any risks that they uncover as they perform their green due diligence.
 Finally, seeking advice from counsel familiar with green building rating systems and the risks that sustainability presents is an absolute imperative- no matter the business context- particularly given that green continues to rapidly penetrate an increasing number of industry sectors.